SukkaW/nolyfill/README.md

 ## Development

 Add the definition in `packages/data/es-shim-like/src/` and `create.ts` , then `npm run codegen`.
-Notice that rarely used package will not be added.
+Notice that rarely used package will not be added, and some packages which are just sub-deps also won't be added.

 ----